itzthem3ji/alx-low_level_programming/0x0A-argc_argv/README.md

-# The ALX Projects: Arguments, Prototypes and Unused Variables in C - argc, argv
+# The ALX Low-Level Programming Projects In C: Arguments, Prototypes and Unused Variables in C - argc, argv

 #### Areas Covered
 * How to use arguments passed to your program